-At The Willows Academy, our values are a framework for living and learning.
+At The Willows School Academy Trust, our values are a framework for living and learning.
 We equip our pupils with the necessary skills to be the best possible people they can be.
 Using the fundamental British values of: Democracy, Rule of Law, Individual Liberty and Mutual Respect and Tolerance; our pupils are prepared for life as citizens of the United Kingdom.

 These values are reinforced regularly and in the following ways: